The Dead-Honest Truth About Marketing Automation

 When I was offering my free lead generation and marketing automation consultation to business owners as well as mid-level marketers that were shopping for a marketing automation platform I noticed they all had somewhat similar misconceptions about marketing automation.
 This is why many small businesses I worked with migrating them from HubSpot to WordPress were leaving HubSpot.
 Th expectations did not match the reality.
 That's why I wanted to get a few things straight to make sure you know what you're getting into.

 Marketing Automation Is Not Marketing Autopilot

 Marketing automation platforms like HubSpot do not get you leads.
 It is a tool that facilitates lead generation and nurturing, but you must do the work.
 It is really like a car: it will get you from point A to point B quicker than walking but you must drive it and you must put gas into it.
-It is a tool!
+It's a tool!

 This means that yes, you do have to blog, create emails, create other content, talk to people in social media, and other marketing activities.
 There's a reason why 93% of companies using inbound marketing increased their lead generation (source).
 They did the work that's necessary!

 This is true regardless if you're using marketing automation platform or not.
 You must do the hard, necessary work if you want leads.

 Many of the clients that I switched from HubSpot to WordPress were primarily using HubSpot as a CMS to have a website.
 Some were lucky to create a few landing pages, and maybe (huge maybe!) they had a few lead nurturing emails setup.
 They did not blog, they did not engage in social media, they did not use data HubSpot collected to help generate more leads.
 It wasn’t HubSpot’s fault, it’s a tool.